spapas/feature-requests/README.md

   commas in their names.
 In any case, for the actual autocomplete widget I have great experience with select2 (https://select2.org/) thus that's what I'd use.
+* Client and ProductArea CRUDs: This is definitely needed since Flask doesn't have a Django Admin!
+Implementing all the views and templates for these two models is really simple but needs hard work; I won't even go to the detail of how to implement this (just do the same that I did with FeatureRequest but with a simple form).

 Flask vs Django